 Close the file.

-Add the file to the Group Policy Editor.
+Add the file to the Local Group Policy Editor.

-Note The steps to add the DefaultEmailClient.adm file to the Group Policy Editor vary.
-Please consult your Windows documentation for details.
+Note The steps to add the DefaultEmailClient.adm file in the Local Group Policy Editor vary.
+For more information, consult your Windows documentation.

-Note If you do not see the Default e-mail client policy setting in the right pane of the Group Policy editor, make sure your Group Policy editor filtering settings are not hiding unmanaged policies.
-For example, in Windows Server 2003, click Filtering on the View menu.
-Then, click to clear the Only show policy settings that can be fully managed check box.
+Note If you do not see the Default e-mail client policy setting in the details pane of the Local Group Policy Editor, make sure your Group Policy editor filtering settings are not hiding unmanaged policies.
+For example, in Windows Server 2003, select Filtering on the View menu.
+Then, clear the Only show policy settings that can be fully managed check box.

-Specify the default e-mail client to be configured by this policy.
-(The default is configured for Microsoft Outlook)
+Specify the default email client to be configured by this policy.
+(The default selection is Microsoft Outlook.)

-Note If you are unsure of the e-mail clients registered on a workstation, examine the subkeys under the following key in the registry.
+Note If you are unsure about which email clients are registered on a workstation, examine the keys under the following subkey in the registry.

-The name of each subkey is the name of an installed e-mail client on the workstation.
+The name of each key is the name of an installed email client on the workstation.

-The default e-mail client is typically configured through the Programs tab in the Internet Properties dialog box.
-However, if you are not a member of the local adminisrators group you may not have enough permission to make this change (because the setting is stored under the HKEY_LOCAL_MACHINE hive in the registry).
+- In Windows 7, the default email client is typically configured on the Programs tab in the Internet Properties dialog box.
+However, if you are not a member of the local administrators group, you may not have the appropriate permission to make this change.
+This is because the setting is stored in the HKEY_LOCAL_MACHINE subtree in the registry.